Chapter 7: Leaf-Spine Fabric¶

 This chapter describes a leaf-spine switching fabric implemented by a collection of control applications.
-We use Trellis, running on ONOS, as our exemplar implementation.
-Various aspects of Trellis were introduced in earlier chapters, so we summarize those highlights before getting into the details.
+We use SD-Fabric, running on ONOS, as our exemplar implementation.
+Various aspects of SD-Fabric were introduced in earlier chapters, so we summarize those highlights before getting into the details.

-- Trellis supports the leaf-spine fabric topology that is commonly used to interconnect multiple racks of servers in a datacenter (see Figure 9), but it also supports multi-site deployments (see Figure 15).
-Trellis uses only bare-metal switches, equipped with software described in the previous chapters, to build out the fabric.
-It can run on a mix of fixed-function and programmable pipelines, but is running in production with the former.
+• SD-Fabric supports the leaf-spine fabric topology that is commonly used to interconnect multiple racks of servers in a datacenter (see Figure 10), but it also supports multi-site deployments (see Figure 17).
+SD-Fabric uses only bare-metal switches, equipped with the software described in the previous chapters, to build out the fabric.
+It can run on a mix of fixed-function and programmable pipelines but is running in production with the former.

-- Trellis supports a wide-range of L2/L3 features, all re-implemented as SDN control apps (with the exception of a DHCP server used to relay DHCP requests and a Quagga BGP server used to exchange BGP routes with external peers).
-Trellis implements L2 connectivity within each server rack, and L3 connectivity between racks.
+• SD-Fabric supports a wide range of L2/L3 features, all re-implemented as SDN control apps (with the exception of a DHCP server used to relay DHCP requests and a Quagga BGP server used to exchange BGP routes with external peers).
+SD-Fabric implements L2 connectivity within each server rack and L3 connectivity between racks.

-- Trellis supports access/edge networking technologies, such as PON (see Figure 11) and RAN (see Figure 15), including support for (a) routing IP traffic to/from devices connected to those access networks, and (b) off-loading access network functionality into the fabric switches.
+• SD-Fabric supports access/edge networking technologies, such as PON (see Figure 13) and RAN (see Figure 17), including support for (a) routing IP traffic to/from devices connected to those access networks and (b) off-loading access network functionality into the fabric switches.

 This chapter does not give a comprehensive description of all of these features, but it does focus on the datacenter fabric use case, which is sufficient to illustrate the approach to building a production-grade network using SDN principles.
-More information about the full range of Trellis design decisions is available on the Trellis website.
+More information about the full range of SD-Fabric design decisions is available on the SD-Fabric website.

 Further Reading

-SDN provides an opportunity to customize the network, but for pragmatic reasons, the first requirement for adoption is to reproduce functionality that already exists, and do so in a way that reproduces (or improves upon) the resilience and scalability of legacy solutions.
-Trellis has satisfied this requirement, which we summarize here.
+SDN provides an opportunity to customize the network, but for pragmatic reasons, the first requirement for adoption is to reproduce functionality that already exists and do so in a way that reproduces (or improves upon) the resilience and scalability of legacy solutions.
+SD-Fabric has satisfied this requirement, which we summarize here.

-First, with respect to L2 connectivity, Trellis supports VLANs, including native support for forwarding traffic based on VLAN id, along with QinQ support based on an outer/inner VLAN id pair.
-Support for QinQ is particularly relevant to access networks, where double tagging is used to isolate traffic belonging to different service classes.
-In addition, Trellis supports L2 tunnels across the L3 fabric (both single and double tagged).
+First, with respect to L2 connectivity, SD-Fabric supports VLANs, including native support for forwarding traffic based on VLAN id, along with Q-in-Q support based on an outer/inner VLAN id pair.
+Support for Q-in-Q is particularly relevant to access networks, where double tagging is used to isolate traffic belonging to different service classes.
+In addition, SD-Fabric supports L2 tunnels across the L3 fabric (both single- and double-tagged).

-Second, with respect to L3 connectivity, Trellis supports IPv4 and IPv6 routing for both unicast and multicast addresses.
-For the latter, Trellis implements centralized multicast tree construction (as opposed to running a protocol like PIM), but does include IGMP support for end hosts wishing to join/leave multicast groups.
-Trellis also supports both ARP (for IPv4 address translation) and NDP (for IPv6 neighbor discovery), along with support for both DHCPv4 and DHCPv6.
+Second, with respect to L3 connectivity, SD-Fabric supports IPv4 and IPv6 routing for both unicast and multicast addresses.
+For the latter, SD-Fabric implements centralized multicast tree construction (as opposed to running a protocol like PIM) but does include IGMP support for end hosts wishing to join/leave multicast groups.
+SD-Fabric also supports both ARP (for IPv4 address translation) and NDP (for IPv6 neighbor discovery), along with support for both DHCPv4 and DHCPv6.

-Third, Trellis provides high availability in the face of link or switch failures.
+Third, SD-Fabric provides high availability in the face of link or switch failures.
 It does this through a combination of well-known techniques: dual-homing, link binding, and ECMP link groups.
-As illustrated in Figure 37, each server in a Trellis cluster is connected to a pair of Top-of-Rack (ToR, or leaf) switches, where the OS running on each compute server implements active-active link bonding.
+As illustrated in Figure 39, each server in an SD-Fabric cluster is connected to a pair of Top-of-Rack (ToR, or leaf) switches, where the OS running on each compute server implements active-active link bonding.
 Each leaf switch is then connected by a pair of links to two or more spine switches, with an ECMP group defined for the pair of links connecting each leaf to a given spine and for the set of links connecting each leaf to a set of spines.
 The cluster as a whole then has multiple connections to external routes, shown via leaf switches 3 and 4 in the Figure.
-Not shown in Figure 37 is the fact that Trellis runs on top of ONOS, which is itself replicated for the sake of availability.
-In a configuration like the one shown here, ONOS (and hence the Trellis control applications) are replicated on three to five servers.
+Not shown in Figure 39 is the fact that SD-Fabric runs on top of ONOS, which is itself replicated for the sake of availability.
+In a configuration like the one shown here, ONOS (and hence the SD-Fabric control applications) are replicated on three to five servers.

-To be clear, ECMP is a forwarding strategy that Trellis applies uniformly across all the switches in the fabric.
-The Trellis control application knows the topology, and pushes the port groups into each of the fabric switches accordingly.
+To be clear, ECMP is a forwarding strategy that SD-Fabric applies uniformly across all the switches in the fabric.
+The SD-Fabric control application knows the topology and pushes the port groups into each of the fabric switches accordingly.
 Each switch then applies these port groups to its forwarding pipeline, which then forwards packets across the set of ports in each group without additional control plane involvement.

-Fourth, with respect to scalability, Trellis has demonstrated the ability to support up to 120k routes and 250k flows.
+Fourth, with respect to scalability, SD-Fabric has demonstrated the ability to support up to 120k routes and 250k flows.
 This is in a configuration that includes two spine switches and eight leaf switches, the latter implying up to four racks of servers.
-As with availability, Trellis’s ability to scale performance is directly due to ONOS’s ability to scale.
+As with availability, SD-Fabric’s ability to scale performance is directly due to ONOS’s ability to scale.

 Further Reading